org-formation/org-formation-cli/docs/organization-resources.md

 |ServiceControlPolicies|Reference or list of References |This property is optional. <br/><br/>Reference or list of References to [ServiceControlPolicy](#servicecontrolpolicy) resources that must be enforced on all accounts (including master account) within the AWS Organization.|
 |OrganizationalUnits|Reference or list of References |This property is optional. <br/><br/>Reference or list of References to [OrganizationalUnit](#OrganizationalUnit) resources that must be nested within the current OrganizationalUnit.|

-**Note** It is currently not supported to nest organizational units (have an OU as the parent of another OU).
-It is also not possible to add a MasterAccount resource to an OU.

 **!Ref** Returns the physical id of the OrganizationalUnit resource.